How to Become a Pharmacist

 Community pharmacists

-These pharmacists work in retail pharmacies.
-They are primarily responsible for dispensing and educating patients regarding prescribed and over-the-counter medication.
+These pharmacists work in retail pharmacies and are responsible for dispensing medication and educating patients on prescribed and over-the-counter drugs.

 Clinical Pharmacists